smallblue2/Hako/docs/functional-spec/FS.md

 abstracted by our system.
 This is crucial as it reduces the barrier to entry for individuals and also allows mentors to spend more time teaching the important things.
-This in turn also reduces the overhead of learning programming as the system is more predictable across users devices.
+This in turn also reduces the overhead of learning programming as the system is more predictable across user's devices.

-Our system is in contrast to other programming environments that platform agnostic which fully hide execution from the user and restrict the user from learning the system at play.
+Our system is in contrast to other programming environments that are platform agnostic which fully hide execution from the user and restrict the user from learning the system at play.